Mowassir-Noor/ParkUs_backend/API_REFERENCE.md

 ### Availability
 - Start time: Required, must be in future
 - End time: Required, must be after start time
-- Cannot overlap with existing availability
+- Cannot overlap with existing availability (server-enforced lock)
+- Cannot delete if already booked

 ### Booking
 - Can only book your own renterId
 - Cannot book past time slots
 - Slot must not be already booked
+- Status transitions restricted (see booking section)
+- Cancelling frees the availability slot

 ---